Sanskrit Level 3: module 1

-Classroom contact online with interactions in both Sanskrit and English.
-Resources and preparatory exercises will be posted on Google Classroom.
-To fully benefit from the course, you should be prepared to commit at least 3-4 hours to homework.
-Textbooks will Stories of Rama Part 2 and the starter level of the Sansrkit IGCSE course.
-Links to these textbooks will be provided on Google Classroom.
+Classroom contact with interactions in both Sanskrit and English.
+This course will be taught online with resources and preparatory exercises being posted on Google Classroom.
+To fully benefit from the course, you should be prepared to commit at least 4-5 hours to homework.

 Are there any other costs?
 Is there anything I need to bring?

 A dedicated note book to capture class discussion.
 The Text book for this module is Devavanipraveshika by Robert Goldman (ISBN 9788120833753).